viseshrp/workedon/README.md

 Features
 --------

-- Log or save work with human-readable dates/time.
+- Log your work with human-readable dates/times.
-- Fetch saved work with human-readable dates/times.
+- Fetch logged work with human-readable dates/times.
 - Familiar Git-like interface.
 - Filter, sort, delete, format and display logged work on your shell.